justrohan29/chat-app/chat-app/README.md

-# 🥔 Chat App - Real-time Messaging Web App
+# 🥔 Potato Chat - Real-time Messaging Web App

 A lightweight real-time chat application built using **Express**, **Socket.IO**, and optionally **Firebase**.
 Users can join chat rooms using a room key and chat instantly with others.